 The Color Selection group contains the following controls:

 Graph: Two buttons to set how the adjustable graphs in the Chroma and Luma controls are used to fine-tune a key:

 Scrub Boxes: When selected, this button limits the Chroma and Luma controls to adjusting softness (edge transparency) in the matte you’re creating.
-In Scrub Boxes mode, you cannot manually adjust tolerance (core transparency), which is determined by the Keyer filter’s automatic sampling, plus any Sample Color selection boxes you’ve added in the canvas.
+In Scrub Boxes mode, you cannot manually adjust tolerance (core transparency), which is determined by the Green Screen Keyer filter’s automatic sampling, or any Sample Color selection boxes you’ve added in the canvas.
 To increase matte tolerance, add more Sample Color selection boxes or adjust the Strength slider.)

 Manual: When selected, this button allows Chroma and Luma controls to adjust the softness (edge transparency) and tolerance (core transparency) in the matte you’re creating.
 Make sure the Strength slider is set to a value greater than 0 before you switch into Manual mode (to prevent the Chroma and Luma controls from being disabled).
 When you switch to Manual mode, the Refine Key tools and Strength slider become disabled, but samples you’ve made with those controls continue to contribute to the matte.

 Important: After you switch to Manual mode, it’s inadvisable to switch back to Scrub Boxes mode.
 For best results, begin keying an image using the Sample Color and Edges tools in Scrub Boxes mode.
 Switch to Manual mode afterwards if you feel it’s necessary to refine your matte using the Chroma and Luma controls.
 However, after you switch to Manual mode, do not switch back to Scrub Boxes mode.
 If you do, you may experience unexpected combinations of additionally sampled and keyframed values that are difficult to control.